 The objective of the Medical Assistant program is to prepare the student for an entry-level position as a medical assistant or related position in the medical field.
-This may include job duties such as medical assistant, medical records clerk, medical transcriptionist, medical biller/coder, patient service representative, insurance verification clerk, medical receptionist, front office clerk, phlebotomist, lab tech, caregiver, inhome care, or admittance clerk in the medical office, insurance office, hospital/clinic, or other related workplace settings.
-The program includes training in keyboarding; proofreading; medical terminology; anatomy and physiology; word processing; insurance claims and collections: medical office computer practice; medical transcription; pathology and disease processes; medical lab procedures, medical law and ethics; and preparing for a successful job interview.
+This may include job duties such as medical assistant, medical records clerk, medical transcriptionist, medical biller/coder, customer service representative, insurance verification clerk, medical receptionist, front office clerk, phlebotomist, lab tech, caregiver, in-home care, or admittance clerk in the medical office, insurance office, hospital/clinic, or other related workplace settings.
+The program includes training in keyboarding, proofreading, medical terminology, anatomy and physiology, word processing, insurance claims and collections, medical transcription, pathology and disease processes, medical lab procedures, CPR/BLS certification, medical law and ethics, and preparing for a successful job interview.